hypherionmc/fdd-docs/installation/empty-config.md

     playerJoin = true
     #Should Player Leave messages be posted
     playerLeave = true
-    #Should Advancement messages be posted
+    #Should Advancement messages be posted.
+Valid values are ALWAYS, NEVER or GAMERULE
-    advancementMessages = true
+    advancementMessages = "ALWAYS"
-    #Should Death Announcements be posted
+    #Should Death Announcements be posted.
+Valid values are ALWAYS, NEVER or GAMERULE
-    deathMessages = true
+    deathMessages = "ALWAYS"
     #Should Messages from the /say command be posted
     sendSayCommand = true
     #Should commands be posted to discord
     broadcastCommands = true
+    #Should whitelist changes be posted to discord
+    whitelistChanged = false
     #Commands that should not be broadcast to discord
-    ignoredCommands = ["particle", "login", "execute"]
+    ignoredCommands = ["particle", "login", "execute", "sdconfigeditor"]
-    #Allow mentioning discord roles, users and channels from Minecraft Chat
+    #Allow mentioning discord roles and users from Minecraft Chat
     allowMentionsFromChat = false

 #Change the format in which messages are displayed